keva-dev/keva/docs/src/guide/README.md

 - High performance and low latency in-memory key-value database
 - Compatible with Redis protocol
-- Multithreaded engine helps to maximize the use of system's resources
+- Multithreading engine helps to maximize the use of system's resources
 - Persistence in-memory data to disk

 ## Major dependencies